catesbecca/cates_crab_manuscript/README.md

 ## [Protocols](Protocols)

 This folder includes field protocols (.pdf) used for this project.
-The Protocols folder is divided into sub-folders based on the type of measurements/methods (e.g., "Sea Otter Density" or "Eelgrass Biometrics" or "Crab Metrics").
+The Protocols folder is divided into sub-folders based on the type of measurements/methods (e.g., "Sea Otter Density" or "Seagrass Biometrics" or "Crab Metrics").
 See Protocols_README within the Protocols folder for more details.

 ## [Data and Scripts](Data&Scripts)